How could something so violent and callous happen?

 The Proxy Wars

-jurvetson / Foter / CC BY Oppressive governments like China, Iran, and Syria, among many others, are spending billions to censor the internet from their populations; and other governments like Pakistan, that one might not consider to be in the same oppressive category as China and the others mentioned, are also focused on internet censorship as well, mostly for religious purposes.
-But as these governments find new ways to oppress, internet freedom advocates, find new ways to circumvent the oppression.
-Unfortunately, those seeking access to the internet usually are not as well funded as those seeking to oppress.
-Just as … Continue reading The Proxy Wars
+Oppressive governments like China, Iran, and Syria, among many others, are spending billions to censor the internet from their populations; and other governments like Pakistan, that one might not consider to be in the same oppressive category as China and the others mentioned, are also focused on internet censorship as well, mostly for religious purposes.